Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Conclusion

 \subsection{Outlook}

-This work has to be regarded as a first attempt to tackle the problem using quantum algorithms and quantum advantage.
-We are currently working on a more sophisticated encoding of the game information and implementation.
-Our current task is to apply the approach we suggested on a bigger scale and run it on an emulator for about $\sim$ 40 Qubits.
-Furthermore, we want to make use of the quantum result of the tree search for the winning paths to actually define a proper card quality function that elaborates suggestions for winning strategies.
-But since this is more of a classical problem, we did not want to stress this point as much in this work.
-Another thing we want to investigate in the future is a proper payoff function for player $A$.
-This includes a suggestions for the suit declaration, according to the hand of the player.
-A more complex problem would be the suggestion of the putting of the \textit{Skat}.
-It increases the tree size by a lot, since the hand the player looks at is not in a defined state anymore but rather in a $\binom{12}{10}$-superposition.\\ In addition, we still have to investigate a proper implementation on a transpiler for a given gateset and topology on a real QPU to get a better understanding of the final circuit depths and necessary coherence times.
-This we will focus on shortly in the next stage for the three-cards-three-players example and it will surely lead to a shift in the quantum-advantage estimation.\\ Future work will also discuss collaboration opportunities among players, namely the gain of knowledge and how this can be encoded best.
-For classical search maintaining knowledge vectors and weighted sampling techniques of the belief space are known to be effective.
+This work should be regarded as a first attempt to tackle the problem using quantum algorithms with a view toward quantum advantage.
+Another aspect for future investigation is a suitable payoff function for player $A$.
+This includes suggestions for suit declaration according to the player's hand.
+A more complex problem would be suggesting how to put the \textit{Skat}.
+This increases the tree size considerably since the hand seen by the player is no longer in a defined state but rather in a $\binom{12}{10}$-superposition.\\ In addition, a suitable implementation in a transpiler for a given gate set and topology on a real QPU has to be investigated to obtain a better understanding of the final circuit depths and necessary coherence times.
+Future work may also discuss collaboration opportunities among players.
+For classical search, maintaining knowledge vectors and using weighted sampling techniques in the belief space are known to be effective.
 Moreover, the approach lacks a formal proof of the stability of the suggested solution.

-Finally, the approach lacks a formal proof of the stability of the suggested solution.
-We are aware of that, but since we do still need a more sophisticated description of the card quality beyond the sheer tree search for winning paths in order to maximize the payoff function, there is no point in proving its stability to this stage.